Viewpoint School: History

 In 2005, Viewpoint opened a third building in the first phase of the School's Master Plan.
 A new athletic field was completed in 2007, a library in 2009, and a new 75000 sqft arts and athletics facility was completed fall 2011.
 It includes classrooms, science labs, and art studios.
 The Paul Family Athletic Center features a 900-seat gymnasium for volleyball and basketball, as well as additional space for a fitness center, locker rooms, and coaches' offices.
 In February 2015, the School opened the 4,100 square-foot Balaban-Webster Team Center.

 Curriculum

-As of 1988 the school offers French instruction from Pre-Kindergarten through grade 12, and Viewpoint required secondary students in grades 7–12 to have at least three years of foreign language instruction in French, Spanish, Latin or Mandarin.
-Foreign language instruction was 4 days per week for grades 9-12 and 5 days per week for grades 7 and 8.
+As of 1988 the school offered French instruction from Pre-Kindergarten through grade 12, and Viewpoint required secondary students in grades 7–12 to have at least three years of foreign language instruction in French, Spanish, Latin or Mandarin.
+Foreign language instruction was four days per week for grades 9-12 and five days per week for grades 7 and 8.